johannesprinz/blog/src/content/posts/writing-my-first-blog.md

 draft: true
 tags: ["AzureStaticSite", "Hugo", "Blogging", "Blogumentation"]
 categories: ["How to"]
-menu: "main"
 ---

 ## Why

 I've been wanting to do this for such a long time.
-Recently I have had the synchronicity of multiple sources[^Podcasts] reminding me to "Just get started" and the importance for documenting your own path using blogs or journaling.
+Recently I have had the synchronicity of multiple sources[^Podcasts] reminding me to "Just do it" and the importance for documenting your own path using blogs or journaling.

 ## What